valgidzi/startrly/README.md

 - Add normalize.css
   - Normalize is a popular collection of CSS rulesets used to render elements more consistently across browsers.
-  - Go to [https://necolas.github.io/normalize.css/](https://necolas.github.io/normalize.css/), click the red download button, copy and paste the code into a new file called 'normalize.css' and link to it as you would with main.css.
-The link to normalize.css should come before your main.css.
+  - Go to [https://necolas.github.io/normalize.css/](https://necolas.github.io/normalize.css/), click the red download button, copy and paste the code into a new file called `normalize.css` and link to it as you would with `styles.css`.
+The link to `normalize.css` should come before your `styles.css`
 - Use CSS to rearrange the layout to match the drawing as much as possible (it doesn't need to be perfect).
 You should utilize the following layout techniques at least once:
-  - CSS grid
+  - CSS Grid
-  - Flexbox
+  - flexbox
-- Add styling
+- Add styling/theming
-  - At least one google font
+  - At least one font found from [Google Fonts](https://fonts.google.com/)
   - At least one pseudo selector (like hover)
   - Background color on one section
 - Identify repeated styles and use CSS selectors and class/id names to organize and DRY your code.

+### About Perfection

+You are not expected to match the wireframes to perfection in this project.
+While this given layout is certainly achievable with pure CSS, it is less important to achieve every style than it is to practice CSS Grid and flexbox and achieving a "close enough" layout.

+You will be evaluated on hitting the learning goals of working with CSS layout techniques, and not evaluated on perfectly matching the given wireframe.

-### Optional Enhancements
+## Optional Enhancements

 - Make the top nav fixed, so that the nav bar is stationary as the user scrolls through the site
 - Create a new page for one of the pages